eclipse-tractusx/eclipse-tractusx.github.io/docs/release/trg-2/trg-2-4.md

 Exemplary repository structure:

 - productname: leading product repository
-  - README.md: contains the urls for e.g. the backend and frontend applications
+  - README.md: contains the URLs for e.g. the backend and frontend applications
-  - README.md: each repo follows our [TRG 1.01](../trg-1/trg-1-1.md) about the README.md
+  - README.md: each repo has to follow our [TRG 1.01](../trg-1/trg-1-1.md) about the README.md
   - README.md: an [example section](#readme-example-section-for-a-leading-product-repository) for a leading product repository
   - contains the release of the product
   - contains the [product helm chart](../trg-5/trg-5-08)